BeryJu/gravity/docs/content/docs/api/_index.md

 To authenticate to the API using a token, create the token either using [ADMIN_TOKEN](../install/_index.md#advanced), or in the Web Interface under __Auth -> Tokens__.
 Upon creation, the token will be shown in the browser.
 Afterwards, add the `Authorization` header to API requests with the value of `Bearer <token>`.

+Starting with Gravity 0.19, when OIDC is enabled, JWT tokens signed by the OIDC issuer can also be used.
+The role configuration parameter `tokenUsernameField` configures which claim from the JWT is used to lookup the user.

 #### CLI

 To create a new user, run the following command in the Gravity container: